kettanaito/page-with/README.md

 # `page-with`

-A library for testing in-browser based usage scenarios of your libraries.
+A library for usage example-driven in-browser testing of your own libraries.

 ## Motivation